pygame-community/pygame-ce/docs/reST/tutorials/en/premultiplied-alpha.rst

 want to use it over straight alpha?

 There are two main reasons - and the first is performance.
-As you saw in the two formulas above, there is one less methematical operation to do at composition time with premultiplied alpha.
-Assuming you are not adjusting your alpha in real-time - and in most game development usages you won't be, that is one less operation to do per pixel which means, that on average your pre-multiplied alpha blits will be a little bit faster than your straight alpha blits.
+As you saw in the two formulas above, there is one less mathematical operation to do at composition time with premultiplied alpha.
+Assuming you are not adjusting your alpha in real-time - and in most game development usages you won't be, that is one less operation to do per pixel which means, that on average your premultiplied alpha blits will be a little bit faster than your straight alpha blits.

 The second reason is a little more complicated to demonstrate so I've prepared a program to demonstrate